algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 By hosting your algorithm's source code on GitHub, you can take advantage of GitHub's rich set of developer features, such as pull requests and GitHub Actions, and also ensure that access to your source code is carefully mediated.

-**Important** For management and documentation purposes, we allow users without GitHub authorization to view a  repository's recent commit messages and README.
-If this disclosure is not acceptable, we recommend using Algorithmia to host your algorithm source code.
-{: .notice-info}

 **Web IDE Support** At this time we do not support editing source code in our web app for GitHub-hosted algorithms.
 {: .notice-info}